 “He remedied that mentioned error,” she squeezes out between tight lips.

 Her fingernails dig into the soft wood of the chair.

 Curiosity.
 As though his interest has ever been so benign.

 GM: Savoy gives her a sympathetic look.

 “I’ve offered once.
 I shall offer again.
-Should you wish to slip your chains, the situation can be remedied.”
+Should you wish to slip your chains, there are avenues available.”